rafamestre/Multimodal-USElecDeb60To16/README.md

 7. The folder "*codes*" contains all the Python scripts that we used in this work.
 They range from the master code for distributed hyperparameter tuning to the scripts that generate the artificial voices or split the audio into utterances.
 Requirement files are included.

+## Running the models and performing hyperparameter tuning

+TODO

 ## Recovering audio features